-- ♦ A Land by Open Terrain route is composed of a string of continuous cultivated or steppe land regions between the two capitals, with no ferry points used. - A Land Trade by Difficult Terrain route contains one or more wilderness or jungle regions, a type-one mountain range, or a ferry arrow. - ♦ A Land Trade by Dangerous Terrain route contains one or more desert or tundra regions, a type-two mountain range or a Hostile or Unsettled region. - A Blockaded Sea Trade Route is one which the Trade Route traced is Blockaded by a hostile fleet (see Section [7.2.4.7]). - A Trade Route is Blocked by Warfare if the two nations that had been trading (and had established a route) are now at war with one another. - ♦ A Trade Route can be operated via Land by Road if the majority (75% or more) of the cities in each nation are connected by Royal Roads (see Section [6.1.5]) and the two nations share a Royal Road network which connects both Capitals. - A Trade Route can be operated via Land Across The Sahara if you can trace a caravan route via Oases (controlled either by your Nation or that are Uncontrolled by any Nation) to a land region in the other Nation.
+- A Land Trade by Dangerous Terrain route contains one or more desert or tundra regions, a type-two mountain range or a Hostile or Unsettled region. - ◆ A Blockaded Sea Trade Route is one that the Trade Route traced is Blockaded by a hostile fleet (see Section [7.2.4.7]). - ◆ A Trade Route is Blocked by Warfare if the two nations that had been trading (and had established a route) are now at war with one another. - ◆ A Trade Route is Under Interdict if a nation is trading with a partner of the same religion which is under Interdict from a Primate Authority of the same religion. - ◆ A Trade Route can be operated via Land by Road if the majority (75% or more) of the cities in each nation are connected by Royal Roads (see Section [6.1.5]) and the two nations share a Royal Road network that connects both Capitals. - ◆ A Trade Route can be operated via Land Across The Sahara if you can trace a caravan route via Oases (controlled either by your Nation or that are Uncontrolled by any Nation) to a land region in the other Nation.